ovidiuf/playground/jboss/infinispan/transactions-and-locking-in-library-mode/README.md

 in the ./bin directory (put, get, lock, etc).
 The JDG cluster will be bootstraped and form after the first invocation.

+# Configuration

+The JDG cache configuration is externalized, jdg-jgroups-configuration.xml needs to be copied in the "configuration" directory of the JBoss instances.

 # Build